40 Foods High In Dietary Fiber

-However, in the United States, data shows that only 5% of men and 9% of women meet this fiber intake recommendation (2).
+However, in the United States, research indicates that only 5% of men and 9% of women meet this recommendation (2).

-For those wishing to discover more fiber-rich food options, this article presents a list of foods high in fiber from various food groups.
+For those looking to increase their fiber intake, this article provides a list of 40 fiber-rich foods from various food groups.

-The source of all nutritional data is the USDA’s FoodData Central Database.
+The list is arranged in descending order of fiber content per typical serving.
+All nutritional data is sourced from the USDA’s FoodData Central Database.

 Various Foods That Are High In Dietary Fiber.